LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 - `Content-Type: application/json` for requests with JSON bodies
 - `Accept: application/json` to request JSON responses

 > How to obtain a token: Refer to your account or developer portal.
-Tokens typically expire; handle refresh per your auth system.}
+Tokens typically expire; handle refresh per your authentication system.}
 >

 ---